tdwg/website/conferences/2026/submissions/abstract-instructions/index.md

     * Choose either Oral or Poster.
     * Oral presentations can be submitted to symposia, discussions, keynotes and some workshops.
 * **Session\***
   * Choose the session to which you will be submitting this abstract.
 See the full [list of sessions](/conferences/2026/program/sessions-list) with all their details.
-    * Sessions listed as \[CLOSED\] require an invitation from the session organizers to submit an abstract and have it considered for presentation during that session.
+  * Sessions listed as **\(CLOSED\)** require an invitation from the session organizers to submit an abstract and have it considered for presentation during that session.
 All other sessions are open for abstract submissions.

   {:.alert .alert-info}
-  *Restrictions apply only to abstract submission.
-Everybody is welcome to attend the session.*
+  **Everybody is welcome to attend any session!** Restrictions apply only to abstract submission.

     * Keynote sessions are reserved for invited keynote speakers only.
     * If none of the sessions seem to fit your topic, submit it in a contributed session or as a (virtual) poster.
 * **Authors and affiliations\***